 How Does ITP Transfer Tax Work in Andalucia?

 ITP (Impuesto de Transmisiones Patrimoniales) is the big one.
-This is the transfer tax you pay when buying a resale property in Andalucia, and it's 7% of the purchase price.
-That flat rate applies to all resale transactions in the region as of 2022, when Andalucia simplified its previously tiered system.
+This is the transfer tax you pay when buying a resale property in Andalucia, and it is 7% of the purchase price flat.
+That rate applies across the region following the 2021 reform, which replaced the previous tiered structure.

 A few things to know:

-• Reduced rates exist.
-Buyers under 35, those with disabilities, or large families may qualify for a reduced ITP rate of 3.5% on properties up to a certain value.
+- Reduced rates exist.
+Buyers under 35, those with disabilities, or large families may qualify for a reduced ITP rate of 3.5% on qualifying properties.
 Check with your lawyer, as income thresholds and conditions apply.

-• The tax office checks values.
+- The tax office checks values.
 Hacienda (the Spanish tax authority) uses reference values to flag transactions they consider undervalued.
-If you buy a flat for €80,000 but their reference value says it's worth €95,000, they may send you a complementary tax bill on the difference.
-This has become more common since 2022.
+If you buy a flat for €80,000 but their reference value says it is worth €95,000, they may issue a complementary tax bill on the difference.
+This has become more common in recent years.

 What Is Plusvalía and How Is It Calculated?

 Plusvalía municipal (Impuesto sobre el Incremento de Valor de los Terrenos de Naturaleza Urbana) is a tax on the increase in land value since the previous owner bought the property.
-It's technically the seller's responsibility, but in practice, the contract sometimes assigns it to the buyer.
+It is technically the seller's responsibility, but contracts sometimes assign it to the buyer.
 Read your purchase agreement carefully.

 Since the 2021 reform (following a Constitutional Court ruling), plusvalía is calculated using one of two methods, and the taxpayer gets whichever produces the lower bill:

 Method 1: Catastral coefficients.
 The catastral land value is multiplied by a coefficient based on how many years the seller owned the property.
-These coefficients range from 0.14 (1 year) to 0.45 (20+ years).
-The result is then taxed at the municipal rate, which in La Linea is up to 30%.
+These coefficients range from 0.14 (1 year) to 0.45 (20 or more years).
+The result is then taxed at the municipal rate, which in La Linea can be up to 30%.

 Method 2: Real gain.
 The actual difference between purchase and sale price is calculated, then the proportion attributable to land (based on the catastral breakdown between land and construction) is taxed at the same municipal rate.